davdmrgn/ASUS-ROG-MaximusXI-Hero-WiFi-Z390-i9-9900K/README.md

 **Power Supply** | [EVGA - SuperNOVA G3 550 W 80+ Gold Certified Fully-Modular ATX Power Supply](https://pcpartpicker.com/product/sMM323/evga-supernova-g3-550w-80-gold-certified-fully-modular-atx-power-supply-220-g3-0550)
 **Monitor** | [LG - 38WK95C-W 37.5" 3840x1600 60 Hz Monitor](https://pcpartpicker.com/product/XLqhP6/lg-38wk95c-w-375-3840x1600-60hz-monitor-38wk95c-w)

+### Hardware Info
+#### CPU Cooler + RAM Height + Fan Location
+The RAM height caused the NH-D15 fan to not fit in the case when exhausting air toward the rear of the case.
+The included NZXT 3-pin fan at the top had to be moved to the front of the case as an intake.
+The NH-D15 was then rotated to exhaust air through the top.
+The fans clips were changed to support this from their original locations to make sure the fans would fit with the graphics card in the fist PCI x16 slot.

+#### NZXT Fans
+H500 includes (2) 120mm fans.
+One is 4-pin and the other is 3-pin.
+The 4-pin fan runs at a high RPM when in PWM mode.
+Both NZXT fans run at a lower RPM when calibrated in DC mode from the ASUS BIOS.

 ## macOS
 macOS Mojave version 10.14.2

 * Format USB (minimum 8 GB)
 * Use Unibeast to create USB installer using the instructions here: https://www.tonymacx86.com/threads/success-gigabyte-designare-z390-thunderbolt-3-i7-9700k-amd-rx-580.267551/

-> Now that I have a config that works, it may be possible to create a normal USB installer using `createinstallmedia`, install Clover to that USB, then copy over any additional kexts and drivers, then copy over the config.plist instead of using Unibeast. _Must test this_
+> Now that we have a config that works, it is possible to create a normal USB installer using `createinstallmedia`, install Clover to that USB, then replace the EFI folder on the USB installer with the one here on Github.
+The boot takes longer, but it works.

 ## BIOS Settings
 * Load optimized defaults
 * Auto-configure fans
-* Disable Vt-d

-### Post-Installation
 * Enable Vt-d and Intel (VMX) Virtualization Technology (for VMware Fusion)

 ## Working
 * Mojave install boots successfully
-* NVME - Samsung 970 EVO 2TB
+* NVME - Samsung 970 EVO 2TB (~2.5 GB/s WRITE, ~3.1 GB/s READ via BlackMagic Disk Speed Test)
 * Radeon RX 580 Displayport output
 * Wired Ethernet - Intel I219V7 PCI Express Gigabit Ethernet
 * USB 2.0